christianwach/civicrm-admin-utilities/README.md

 2. Activate the plugin (in multisite, network activate)
 3. You are done!

 ###### git clone ######

 If you have cloned the code from GitHub, it is assumed that you know what you're doing.

+#### Setup ####

+In single-site installs, you can adjust this plugin's settings by visiting "Settings" --> "CiviCRM Admin Utilities".
+If you install this plugin in multisite and have CiviCRM network-enabled, then you should also network-enable this plugin.
+You'll then find its settings page at "Network Admin" --> "Settings" --> "CiviCRM Admin Utilities".